EZ-Robotics/VEXcode-Tutorials/VEXcode-Basics/README.md

 # VEXcode-Basics

+This folder isn't a project, and is just a quick page on how to add motors and your controller to VEXcode, downloading code, and updating firmware.

+---

 ## Motor and Controller Setup

-This folder isn't a project, and is just a quick page on how to add motors and your controller to VEXcode.

 ### Controller
 Select this icon in the top right corner.
 This is out setup window.